Removing Barriers to Treatment

 Key Insight

-St. Luke's averages $221 per expense across 372 grants — covering rent, utilities, and medication for patients in acute need — while WVU Cancer Institute averages $71 across 742 expenses, primarily gas cards and lodging for patients traveling for specialized treatment.
+St. Luke's averages $253 per expense across 400 grants — covering rent, utilities, and other approved non-medical needs for patients in acute crisis — while WVU Cancer Institute averages $71 across 742 expenses, primarily transportation assistance and lodging for patients traveling for specialized treatment.
 This isn't one-size-fits-all — it's proof that our model works because it adapts to each hospital's unique patient needs.

 Expanding Our Reach Year by Year